diarmidmackenzie/decaNLP/README.md

 4. With 12GB RAM, 9.5GB of which was available for my Docker container, I was not able to load the full 785,016 tokens from training.
 I hit memory errors when loading up the GloVe vectors.

    To solve this, I added a couple of parameters to allow evaluation to only load a subset of the vectors.
 This uses the the max_vectors capability that is in torchtext 0.3.
 The code in decaNLP/text/torchtext looks like version 0.2.
-So I copied the relevant code across from 0.3: https://github.com/pytorch/text/blob/master/torchtext/vocab.py and made them accessible as new arguments for predict.py:
+So I copied the [relevant code](https://github.com/pytorch/text/blob/master/torchtext/vocab.py) across from 0.3 and made them accessible as new arguments for predict.py:

    ```
      --max_ngram_vectors MAX_NGRAM_VECTORS